-Squatting in a residential building as a long-term trespasser became a criminal offence as of 1 September 2012.
+Squatting in a residential building as a long-term trespasser is a criminal offence.
 How might this affect you?

 The displaced homeowner

-Before, squatters might take up occupation in your house when you were on holiday or in hospital.
-This was uncommon, but distressing.
-Bold squatters might assert ‘squatters’ rights’ and uncertain homeowners would at the very least have to swear an oath as to their position before bailiffs could be called in.
-Now such an act would be an arrestable offence, and the police can be called to effect entry and remove them.
-If the squatters are not committing the offence for the reasons below, though, there is no new power.
-A second home is no different to a first under the new law or the old law.
+Until the law was changed some years ago squatters often took up occupation in people’s houses when they were on holiday or in hospital.
+Bold squatters even asserted ‘squatters’ rights’ forcing homeowners to swear an oath as to their position before bailiffs could be called in.
+Now such an act is an arrestable offence, and the police can be called to effect entry and remove them.

 The owner of empty property

-Whereas before an empty or derelict residential property was treated like a commercial property, in that you would require a court order, now the police can be called if your property was designed or adapted for residential use.
+Previously an empty or derelict residential property was treated like a commercial property, in that you would require a court order to remove squatters.
+Now the police can be called if your property was designed or adapted for residential use.

 The commercial property owner

 The criminal law only applies to residential property.